ianchesal/agent-containers/claude-code/README.md

 You can obviously make that a shell alias for ease of use.

-If you want an instance of the container with a shell so you can explore inside and what not just run:
+If you want an instance of the container with a shell so you can explore inside or use the `clause` CLI to change and persist settings and what not just run:

 ```bash
 docker run -it --rm \